FAIR-by-Design-Methodology/microlearning/resources/04 Produce/produce.md

     === "I want to reuse a small part of it"

         No problem, you can reuse any existing CC licensed material in your learning materials as long as the reused portion is used as a showcase or to make a specific point and it is not the core of your work.
-If the work is licenses with ND, do not modify it while reusing.
+If the work is licensed with ND, do not modify it while reusing.

     [:octicons-arrow-right-24: Go to CC licensing FAQ](https://creativecommons.org/faq/#before-using-cc-licensed-material)